migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 Researched Panoptics protocol, a perpetual options trading protocol utilizing Uniswap v3.
 Began deploying `PanopticFactory.sol` and `PanopticPool.sol` to enable options trading.

 ---

+2024-06-24 Mon: Deployed Panoptic to Sepolia network.
+Deployed a new pool for Panoptics on Sepolia.
+Comparing the variables used for Sepolia and the required ones for Harmony to properly deploy.
+Need to find the WONE in order to deploy the `PanopticFactory.sol`.

+---

-2024-06-22 Sat: Continued Uniswap v3 Testnet and Panoptic smart contract deployment (ETA 06/24 (Mon)).
+2024-06-22 Sat: Continued Uniswap v3 Testnet and Panoptic smart contract deployment.

 2024-06-21 Fri: Continued Uniswap v3 Testnet deployment.
 Also, continued the progress left on 06/19 (Wed) on `PanopticFactory.sol` to coordinate with Uniswap v3.